rondoe/ota-server/README.md

-# OTA SERVER
+# UPTHROW

-This project manages http updates for esp8266 modules with a simple ui.
+This project manages http updates for esp8266 modules through a simple ui.

 ## Getting started